data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 | ![image](https://github.com/data-intelligence-for-health-lab/ai4ph-data-challenge-2024/assets/134657579/40a79c75-704f-40b4-8069-d0cbb77a9173) | ![image](https://github.com/data-intelligence-for-health-lab/ai4ph-data-challenge-2024/assets/134657579/b90783cb-a346-4f04-b9ad-b379a7e38d58) | ![image](https://github.com/data-intelligence-for-health-lab/ai4ph-data-challenge-2024/assets/134657579/91efb5c4-b476-4fe0-ba1d-16537345662a) |
 | T0A0A6_60_180.jpg | T0A0A6_60_240.jpg | T0A0A6_60_300.jpg |

-The datasets are Google Street View (GSV) images of major cities in Canada, which are scrapped for the following published paper https://www.nature.com/articles/s41598-022-22630-1.
-Images are postal-code level and are grouped by cities.
-For each postal code, 12 images are included.
+The GSV images were scraped for the following published paper: https://www.nature.com/articles/s41598-022-22630-1.
+Images are at the postal-code level and are grouped by city.
+For each postal code, 12 images are provided.
 Six of them were taken at a 0-degree angle from the horizontal line and the other six were at 60 degrees.
 At the same horizontal angle, the camera was rotated 60 degrees each time to take a picture, ending up with six angels: 0°, 60°, 120°, 180°, 240°, 300°.
 For example (see below), ‘T0A0A6_0_120.jpg’ shows a picture taken at a 0-degree horizontal angle, and 120° rotated and the postal code is T0A0A6.

-Image features, including persons, bicycles, vehicles, sky, greenness, etc., can be extracted through deep learning algorithms, like Image Classification (PSPNet - https://github.com/segcv/PSPNet) and Object Detection (Yolo - https://github.com/ultralytics/ultralytics) .
+Image features, including persons, bicycles, vehicles, sky, greenness, etc., can be extracted using deep learning algorithms for image classification (e.g., PSPNet - https://github.com/segcv/PSPNet) or object detection (e.g., Yolo - https://github.com/ultralytics/ultralytics).

+### Metadata Table

+We also provided a metadata table that links the postal codes of each city to their deprivation indices (material and social deprivation status).
+This table contains 5 columns: postal code (POSTALCODE_15), city name (COMM_NAME_15), dissemination area (DA), material deprivation (SCOREMAT), and social deprivation (SCORESOC).

+Please note that for SCOREMAT and SCORESOC lower scores (e.g., below zero) indicate a better status (less deprivation), while scores higher than zero indicate a worse status (more deprivation).

 ## Project outline
-### For example, you could come up with the hypothesis that areas with higher levels of greenness, better-maintained roads and sidewalks have lower material and social deprivation.
+###

 - Data collection
   - Choose the data from one of the five cities.